Hawa Mahal

 Read further to know more about Hawa Mahal, its history, architecture

-armour, which help evoke the royal past.
+There’s a small museum (Saturday to Thursday), with miniature paintings and some rich relics, such as ceremonial armour, which help evoke the royal past.
 Claustrophobics should be aware that the narrow corridors can sometimes get extremely cramped and crowded inside the Hawa Mahal.
-Entrance
+Entrance is from the back of the complex.
+To get here, return to the intersection on your left as you face the Hawa Mahal, turn right and then take the first right again through an archway.

 Architecture